Business Benefits of Digital Accessibility Compliance

 The World Wide Web Consortium (W3C) published a Business Case for Accessibility.
 It shows that digital accessibility has benefits for SEO, corporate social responsibility (CSR), and risk mitigation.

-can interact with the digital content and relay it to the user.
+Digital accessibility labels and tags help people with disabilities interact with content on the internet.
+This includes websites and digital documents.
+Making websites and documents digitally accessible means that assistive technology (like screen readers and connected Braille displays) used by people with disabilities can interact with the digital content and relay it to the user.
 But it also means search engines can more easily interact with the content.
 Digital accessibility features such as image alt text, video transcripts, and headings contribute to accessibility, SEO, and an improved user experience for everyone, not just people with disabilities.
+When all users can experience your website, there is a lower bounce rate, more conversions, and less negative feedback.
 Search engines measure user experience, so this has a double benefit for SEO.

 Nearly 90% of consumers feel that corporate social responsibility is important and would purchase a product because the company supported an issue they cared about.
 Providing access to people with disabilities extends not just to physical locations but also to digital content such as websites, PDFs, and social media.
 Since the disability market comprises some $490 billion per year it is worth making sure you and your clients aren’t excluding those potential customers.